-The department of Marketing and Communication is responsible for the management and running of three postgraduate courses:

-MSc in Marketing and Communication (full time)
+The department of Marketing and Communication is responsible for the management and running of the postgraduate programme "MSc in Marketing and Communication" with the following specialization:

-MSc in Marketing and Communication (part time)

-MSc in Marketing and Communication with a Specialization in International Marketing - Program in International Marketing (full time program taught in English)
+- 1. Marketing and Communication (Full & Part time) - 2.
+Marketing and Communication in International Marketing (Full time program taught in English)

-The department of Marketing and Communication also offers jointly with other departments the following postgraduate courses:
+The department of Marketing and Communication also manages and runs jointly with other departments the following postgraduate courses:

-Master in Business Administration - MBA (Full and Part time)

-MSc in Human Resource Management (Full and Part time)

-Master in Business Administration for Executives - Executive MBA (Part time)

-International Master in Business Administration - MBA International (Full and Part time)

-Master in Business Administration - Athens MBA in collaboration with the National Technical University of Athens (NTUA)

-Master in Heritage Management in collaboration with the University of Kent, UK.
+- Master in Business Administration MBA (Full and Part time) - MSc in Human Resource Management (Full and Part time) - Master in Business Administration for Executives Executive MBA (Part time) - International Master in Business Administration MBA International (Full and Part time) - Master in Heritage Management in collaboration with the University of Kent, UK (Full time)